xiio/task-menu/readme.md

 Feel free to add comments or considerations when submitting the response at the end of the `README`.

+## Considerations

+Fork this repository and return a public git link, to present the task.

+Git history will be reviewed aswell as part of this task.

+If you don't have time to implement a part of the system but you know how, try create the placeholder and write comments with the intended behaviour.

 ### Example menu